Learn About Prostate Cancer

 With early prostate cancer, there are often no symptoms.

 The PSA blood test may be done to screen men for prostate cancer.
-Often, the PSA level rises before there are any symptoms.
+Often, the PSA level rises before there are any symptoms of prostate cancer.

 The symptoms listed below can occur with prostate cancer as it grows larger in the prostate.
 These symptoms can also be caused by other prostate problems: